yarmatiushenko/blog/README.md

 # Blog-Post

+Student of the group IN.m - 24 - Matiushenko Yaroslav

 This is my 1st Node.js application.
 It has following functionalities `(find sceenshot by clicking each link)`.
 1. [User Registration](public/images/screenshots/register.JPG) (email support)
 2. [Login/Logout](public/images/screenshots/login.JPG)